 What’s so special – Attend the feast of St. Diogo celebrated every year on the 2nd Sunday of November.

 16. Santa Cruz Church

 Santa means holy and Cruz implies to cross.
 So, Santa Cruz is the church of the holy cross, which serves as one of the largest parishes in the town.
-Two feasts namely, the feast of Our Lady of Rosary and the holy Cross, gathers much of the devotees.
+Two feasts namely, the feast of Our Lady of Rosary and the Holy Cross, gathers much of the devotees.
 A ‘novena’, services which run for 9 days, precede before both the feasts.
 The façade of the church is a replica of Se Cathedral.
-Best part of the church is the door which has many secrets inscribed on it.
+The best part of the church is the door which has many secrets inscribed on it.

-Built in – 1547
+Built-in – 1547

 What’s so special – Be the part of the feast of Our Lady of Rosary which falls on the 4th Sunday of every January and the parish feast of the Holy Cross which takes place on the Sunday between 2 and 8 May every year.

 17. St. Elizabeth’s Church